Biden fields questions about fitness to run for president in 2024: "I've gotta finish this job"

 As he began to take questions, the president stumbled almost immediately.

-Mr. Biden was asked what concerns he has about the ability of Vice President Kamala to beat Donald Trump if she were at the top of the ticket.
+Mr. Biden was asked what concerns he has about the ability of Vice President Kamala Harris to beat Trump if she were at the top of the ticket.

 "Look, I wouldn't have picked Vice President Trump to be vice president if I didn't think she was qualified to be vice president," he responded.